 Questions to consider:

 - Were you especially interested in ravens as child?

 - Has a raven made himself or herself known to you, whether by croaking at you from a perch, hopping nearby, or by flying directly in front of you?
 Or, one may have riveted your attention in art, the media, on a piece of jewelry, or in some other way.

 - Do you feel a connection to ravens, and is your interest piqued when you see them or hear about them?

 - Are there stories or movies with ravens that had a strong impact on you and stayed with you?

 - Have your friends or family ever described you as insightful or even psychic?

-If you answered yes to a few or even all of these questions, you are likely a raven person, so read on!
+If you answered yes to the majority of these questions, you are likely a raven person, so read on!

 Here are some meanings and symbols that are applied to ravens and what they could mean in your life.

 Intelligence and Cunning